Bank of England told to stop buying 'high carbon' bonds

 Britain will host the global COP26 climate summit in September and Dunne said the BoE should set a good example.

+The BoE said in response to the request that climate change was a strategic priority, and that it would provide a fuller reply in due course.

+“We have an ambitious work programme on climate change, from the stress testing of the largest UK banks and insurers against climate-related financial risks through to working internationally with the central bank network for greening the financial system,” the BoE said in a statement.

-Bailey said in July that the central bank would review its corporate bond holdings once the coronavirus pandemic was over, but said the BoE was right to provide financial support to a wide range of businesses in an economic emergency.
+Bailey said in July that the central bank would review its corporate bond holdings once the coronavirus pandemic was over, but defended the central bank’s provision of financial support to a wide range of businesses in an economic emergency.

 The BoE holds sterling corporate bonds roughly in proportion to the amount issued on markets.